shreyamaheshwari1/FaceAttendenceSystem/README.md

  # Key features
 The Face Detection Attendance System application utilizes a webcam or scanner to capture and record the faces of students in a database.
 The system relies on the Firebase database and a face recognition library for its functioning.
 Here's an overview of the system:

 1. Enrollment: Students are required to enroll by providing their details and allowing the system to capture their face using a webcam or scanner.
-The captured face images are processed and stored in the Firefall database along with the associated student information.
+The captured face images are processed and stored in the Firebase database along with the associated student information.

 2.Face Detection: The system continuously captures the live video feed from the webcam or scanner.
 The face detection algorithm, integrated with the face recognition library, scans each video frame in real-time to detect the presence of faces.